commercionetwork/borsellino/README.md

 ```
 Page -> BLoC -> Repository -> Source
                                 |
-                 Data is fetched from internet
+                 Data is fetched from internet,
+                 saved on the device or manipulated
                                 |
                                 V
 Page <- BLoC <- Repository <- Source